hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 As we can clearly see, SharpeRatio scores estimator X higher than Y.
 To understand the inner-workings of SharpeRatio@k, we also plot its numerator (return) and denominator (risk) separately in the figure.
-The decomposition of SharpeRatio@k shows that the return ( :math:`\text{best@}k (\hat{J}) - J(\pi_b)`) is the same for both X and Y, while the risk ( :math:`\text{std@}k(\hat{J})`) is substantially larger for estimator Y, since estimator Y overestimates the poor-performing policies and thus has the risk of deploying these detrimental polices during subsequent online A/B tests.
+The decomposition of SharpeRatio@k shows that the return ( :math:`\text{best@}k (\hat{J}) - J(\pi_b)`) is the same for both X and Y, while the risk ( :math:`\text{std@}k(\hat{J})`) is substantially larger for estimator Y, since estimator Y overestimates the poor-performing policies and thus has the risk of deploying these detrimental policies during subsequent online A/B tests.
 Therefore, in terms of SharpeRatio@k, estimator X is preferable to Y, while the difference between the two estimators is overlooked by existing metrics.

 .. raw:: html